Neonatal Course Evaluation OfficerView Bio

 After a short interlude working in a local nursery, I joined the Brazelton Centre UK in 2016 and was thrilled to learn all about baby behaviour (I wish I’d known all about it as a midwife!).
 As well as certifying in the NBO in my first year, I had the opportunity to organise the 20th anniversary celebrations of the centre which included a large conference with many influential speakers.

 My role now at the centre is focused on marketing and communications to tell the world about how babies communicate and the difference the NBO and NBAS make to professional practice.
 I greatly enjoy this role as it really appeals to my creative side, especially having the opportunity to lead on a re-brand of the charity, design and produce new leaflets and a new website.

 Outside of work, I am privileged to run a very busy church playgroup each week which keeps me in the loop with all the latest parent talk!
 I love to spend time with my dogs and enjoy nothing more than the occasional trip to Asia with my husband (who is from that side of the world).

-As a science and psychology enthusiast, I hold a Bachelor of Science degree and have completed additional study into the science behind mental health.
+As a science and psychology enthusiast, I hold a Biomedical Science degree and have completed additional post graduate study into the science behind mental health and neurological disorders.

 Alongside my studies, I have previously undertaken several long-term volunteer positions for hospitals and children’s charities.

-I enjoy being a part of a dedicated team, who have welcomed me and given me so much insight into newborn behaviour and development.
+I enjoy being a part of a dedicated team, who have given me so much insight into newborn behaviour and development.